Forecasting gives you the ability to run funnel simulations, and learn whether your funnel will work!

 CPC (Cost Per Click)

 CPC is a calculated field that tells you how much cost is associated with each click.
-It is calculated by dividing the ad spend by clicks to next steps.
+It is calculated by dividing the ad spend by clicks to the next steps.
 This field is not editable.

 CPC = (Ad Spend / Clicks to next steps)